 Externalities are Third party effects : — costs associated with entities not involved in the transaction between producers and consumers

 Internet is another example of a non rival but excludable service.
 You need to pay for internet in many countries and have an equipment (smartphone, television, computer, laptop, tablet etc.) to access the internet.
 This makes it excludable targeted at a specific market segment as you need to pay to access the service.
 Access by an audience of the internet does not lessen the experience by another user.
 Although free SAAS products can be classified public goods, The middle Road doesn’t consider them to be public goods as universal rule everyone doesn’t own a device to access internet.
-Know more about this topic here.
 Air is classified as a public good especially clean air.
 To begin with there are distinctions within air as bad or toxic air and clean air.
 Example, for a group of people trapped in a Hypoxia (low oxygen conditions) claustrophobic place with restricted access to air, air can become rivalrous.
 This fact is open to debate as air is considered a public good.
 Oxygen levels are continuing to decline although not a threat to humans.
 As air can be rivalrous in exceptional cases, The middle Road has not classified it as a public good but mainstream economics classifies clean air as a public good.